md(4) — Linux manual page

 device offset as the stripe) is also modified so that the parity

-its content is equivalent to the result of performing an
+content is equivalent to the result of performing an exclusive-or

-fails.
-The data that was on that device can be calculated as
+The data that was on that device can be calculated as needed from

 RAID5

-parity blocks for each stripe, instead of being on a single
+blocks for each stripe, instead of being on a single device, are

-device, are distributed across all devices.
-This allows more
+distributed across all devices.
+This allows more parallelism when

-parallelism when writing, as two different block updates will
+writing, as two different block updates will quite possibly affect

-quite possibly affect parity blocks on different devices so there
+parity blocks on different devices so there is less contention.

 This also allows more parallelism when reading, as read requests